 Jacqueline Fahey (1929- ) studied at Canterbury College School of Art from 1946-51.
 Fahey began her career as a painter in the 1950s and was one of New Zealand’s first artists to paint from a woman’s perspective.
 One of Fahey’s recurring themes is the validation of women’s domestic labour and the conflict and challenge that is often involved.
 She has exhibited in numerous solo and group shows throughout her career.
-In the late 1980s Jackie Fahey became an influential lecturer at Elam School of Fine Arts, Auckland University.
+In the late 1980s Jacqui Fahey became an influential lecturer at Elam School of Fine Arts, Auckland University.
 An accomplished writer, her memoir, Something for the birds, was published by Auckland University Press in 2006.
-New Zealand Fine Prints stock one reproduction print of Fahey's 1970s painting called "Sisters Communing" and a delightful original screenprint called "Alex won't Eat".
+New Zealand Fine Prints stock a signed limited edition print, a delightful domestic vignette when Fahey's daughter Alex was a young child, titled "Alex Won't Eat".
+The reproduction print from the Capper Press of Fahey's painting "Sisters Communing" has now sold out.